tobiaspariente/tobiaspariente/README.md

 ## 🚀 About Me

 I’m a Data Scientist and Software Developer with a passion for leveraging advanced analytical techniques to solve complex problems.
-My academic journey spans top institutions like City University of London and Flatiron School, and I am currently pursuing a Master of Sciences in Law and Technology at Sciences Po Paris.
-My background includes extensive experience in data analysis, software development, and research.
+My academic journey spans top institutions like City University of London and Flatiron School, and I am currently pursuing a Master of Sciences at Sciences Po Paris.

 I have a solid background in: